Los Angeles Chapter California Association of Marriage and Family Therapists

 • Promote and encourage values critical to the mentee’s cultural professional framework.

-• Free access to 3 LA-CAMFT CEU networking events within the initial 6 month period of mentorship, or 1 Free Year of LA-CAMFT Membership. (mentor’s choice)
+• Free access to 4 LA-CAMFT CE events within the initial 6 month period of mentorship.

 • 3 free months of promotion in LA-CAMFT eBlast advertising.